demisto/content/Packs/FeedLOLBAS/Integrations/FeedLOLBAS/README.md

 Living off the land binaries" is a term used to describe malware or hacking techniques that take advantage of legitimate tools and processes that are already present on a computer or network, rather than introducing new malware or malicious code.
 The goal is to blend in with normal activity and avoid detection.
 Examples of this include using built-in Windows commands to move laterally through a network, or using scripting languages that are commonly installed on a system to execute malicious code.
 LOLBAS project is documenting binaries, scripts, and libraries that can be used for Living Off The Land techniques.
-This integration was integrated and tested with version v1 of LOLBAS.
+This integration was integrated and tested with version xx of LOLBAS Feed

 ## Configure LOLBAS Feed on Cortex XSOAR